 The court is able to insert any additional conditions that are reasonable and appropriate based on your circumstances.

 It is very important that you do not breach any of the conditions of your special hardship order, because if you do, you will be brought before the court and face a potentially significant fine and a further three month suspension of your licence.
 If you have lost your licence as a result of a drink or drug driving charge, then you are not eligible for a special hardship order.
+But could consider a work licence.

 We are available to meet with you at any of our local offices (Brisbane, Gold Coast, Beenleigh, Cleveland and Jimboomba) or by telephone or video-conference.